hyung8789/Sequential_File_Structure_Simulation/README.md

 | change | Change Mapping Method |

 <strong>
-- masterKey : Key values for the master record that can be sorted<br></br>
+- masterKey : Key values for the master record that can be sorted<br>
 - transKey : Key values for the transaction record that can be sorted
 </strong>
 <br></br>